trypromptly/LLMStack/web/docs/index.md

 sidebar_position: 0
 ---

-LLMStack is a no-code platform for building generative AI applications, chatbots, agents and connecting them to your data and business processes.
+LLMStack is a no-code platform for building generative AI Agents, workflows, chatbots and connecting them to your data and business processes.
 It is a framework to build new AI experiences or integrate AI into your existing products.
 LLMStack is designed to be modular and extensible.
-It helps you manage data that can be connected to your LLM applications to create context aware Generative AI applications.
+It helps you manage data that can be connected to your LLM applications to create context aware generative AI Agents.

 :::info
 Check out our Cloud offering at [Promptly](https://trypromptly.com) or follow the documentation to deploy LLMStack on your own infrastructure.